benelan/arcgis-token-socket/README.md

 # backendToken
 Creating An ArcGIS Token with Node

 DISCLAIMER: I am not a security expert, and this is not secure.
-Use at your own risk.
+This sample is meant as a starting place for your application.
+Use as is at your own risk.

 ## Prerequisites